independent-prescribing-course-img

 Entry criteria

-• Be a registered pharmacist with the GPhC or the Pharmaceutical Society of Northern Ireland (PSNI).
+• Applicants need to be registered as a pharmacist with the General Pharmaceutical Council (GPhC) or, in Northern Ireland, with the Pharmaceutical Society of Northern Ireland (PSNI).

-• Have attained a third class honours (3rd) or above in Pharmacy or equivalent degree qualification
+• Applicants should hold a third-class honours (3rd) or above in Pharmacy or equivalent degree qualification.

-• The applicant must have identified a designated prescribing practitioner (DPP) who can either be a medic or a non-medical prescriber.
-The DPP must have training and experience appropriate to their role and meet the requirements listed on the application form and the DPP Competency Framework published by Royal Pharmaceutical Society.
+• The DPP must have training and experience appropriate to their role and meet the requirements listed on the application form and the DPP Competency Framework published by Royal Pharmaceutical Society.

 • The DPP must have agreed to provide supervision, support and shadowing opportunities for the student, and be familiar with the GPhC's requirements and learning outcomes for the programme.

-• If the DPP is a non-medical prescriber, there is an expectation of 20 hours of learning in practice to be undertaken with a medic and planning for this will need to be demonstrated during the application process
+• If the DPP is a non-medical prescriber, it is recommended that 20 hours of learning in practice is undertaken with a medic and planning for this will need to be demonstrated during the application process.

 Structure and assessment